Higgs to charm quarks in vector boson fusion plus a photon: Analyses and results

 To maximize the sensitivity, instead of a single cut, the BDT score is divided into three signal regions: low signal region with BDT score from -0.07 to 0.01, medium signal region with BDT score from 0.01 to 0.08, and high signal region with BDT score $>$ 0.08, as indicated in Table~\ref{tab:bdtnumofeventshl}.
 The invariant mass distribution of the $c$-jet pair is not used in the BDT training but as a final discriminator and shown in Figure~\ref{fig:massBDT}.
+The invariant mass distribution $m_{cc}$ could be included in the BDT training to improve the separation between signal and background.
+However, as is commonly practiced by experiments, we reserved $m_{cc}$ as a most discriminative variable that can be used in a combined fit for signal plus background.
 A mass window of 100 GeV$-$140 GeV is again selected in the $m_{cc}$ distribution.
 The expected numbers of events from signal and background of integrated luminosity 3 $\text{ab}^{-1}$ are shown in Table~\ref{tab:bdtnumofeventshl} for different BDT score intervals.
 With the BDT cut, we can reach a signal efficiency (background rejection in the interval of BDT score) of 15\% (72\%), 28\% (85\%) and 51\% (95\%) in the low, medium and high signal region respectively.
 In comparison, the signal efficiency (background rejection) of the optimized selection cuts in Sec.~\ref{sec:cut-based} is 24\% (97\%), shown together with the BDT ROC curve on the right panel in Figure~\ref{fig:BDT}.
 For the same background rejection, BDT can achieve a signal efficiency of 40\%, outperforming the cut-based analysis.
 The overall significance is calculated by combining the significance in the three signal regions in quadrature, with the largest contribution coming from the high signal region.
 A relative change in significance of roughly 50\% is seen, where the relative change is defined as $(\delta^{\text{BDT}}-\delta^{\text{cut-based}})/\delta^{\text{cut-based}}$, and $\delta = S/\sqrt{B}$.

 Like the other extrapolations to the HL-LHC \cite{ATLAS:2019gtt,ATLAS:2018tmw}, we have not considered the effects from the systematic errors.
 On the one hand, it is important to include the systematic effects to draw robust conclusions, especially given the rather small $S/B$ for the signal searches.
 On the other hand, the systematic effects due to the background measurement are largely unknown for the HL-LHC.
 We believe that when the large data sample becomes available, the systematic errors may be controlled to a desirable level of a few percent or lower.